Don’t teach in Thailand if…

 The heading of this may make you think ‘OBVIOUSLY DUR’ but unfortunately there are a few too many teachers in Thailand who not only hate teaching but dislike children.
 I understand a lot of people choose to teach in Thailand to see the country or for a gap year etc., but I think a little interest in teaching and not a dislike of the age group you’re going to teach should be a minimal requirement.
 You’re going to be in the classroom the majority of the week—taking a job you don’t care about just so you can party and see the sites will only make the kids miserable and the workweek seem like a chore.
 Care about what you do.

 Ok, this one is a bit of a joke.
 Of course, you don’t need to like spicy food to teach in Thailand, but be warned – it’s everywhere.
 The words ‘mai pet’ (Thai for not spicy) can save your life!

 This list is basically a compilation of the various complaints I would hear from fellow teachers around the country.
 Maybe if people knew what they were getting themselves in for before going, there would be a lot less critical and negative stuff written about teaching in Thailand online.
-Do your research and try to find a place that is not only suited to your interests and strengths but also consider your weaknesses as well.
+Do your research, and try to find a place that is not only suited to your interests and strengths, but also consider your weaknesses.